Longqing Emperor: Beginning of reign

-In the long term, the most noteworthy event during the early days of the Longqing Emperor's reign was the selection of Zhang as grand secretary.
+In the long term, the most noteworthy event during the early days of the Longqing era was the selection of Zhang as grand secretary.
 Zhang had been the Emperor's tutor since 1563, and the Emperor saw him as a man with exceptional abilities.
-Throughout the Longqing Emperor's reign, Zhang's power and influence increased, and after the Emperor's died, he swiftly rose to the position of senior grand secretary.
+Throughout the Longqing Emperor's reign, Zhang's power and influence increased, and after the Emperor died, he swiftly rose to the position of senior grand secretary.
 He became the most influential politician in the Ming government for a decade and was considered the most competent administrator of the late Ming dynasty.

 In the years that followed, the reforms persisted, with the Longqing Emperor approving changes proposed by experienced statesmen such as Gao Gong, Chen Yiqin, and Zhang.
 An evaluation was conducted on the government officials, including those from the princely households.
 Competent officials were promoted, while inadequate ones were removed from their positions.
 Taxes for those affected by natural disasters were lowered, and land surveys and tax records were updated.
 Restrictions were placed on certain expenses for the imperial household.

-However, Xu, senior grand secretary at the beginning of the Longqing Emperor's reign, had already rejected the cooperation of Grand Secretaries Gao and Guo Pu when writing the Jiajing Emperor's "final edict".
+However, Senior Grand Secretary Xu Jie had already rejected cooperation with the grand secretaries Gao Gong and Guo Pu while drafting the Jiajing Emperor's "final edict".
 Instead, he invited Zhang, who was then the director of the Hanlin Academy.
 This caused a conflict with his colleagues in the secretariat.
-A contemporary commentator sadly remarked on this, noting that such capable men were unable to work together for the good of the empire and instead became mortal enemies.
-In the summer of 1567, Gao was dismissed from the Grand Secretariat, followed by Xu the following year.
+A contemporary commentator remarked sadly on this, noting that such capable men were unable to work together for the good of the empire and instead became mortal enemies.
+The Emperor dismissed Gao from office in summer 1567, and Xu the following year.
 When Gao returned to office in the early 1570s, he and his followers sought revenge against Xu and his sons.